 Psoriasis is an inflammatory skin disease that the medical community first recognized in the early 19th century.
-Researchers have learned a lot about psoriasis ever since, although the condition has a long history of misunderstandings.
+Since then, researchers have learned a lot about psoriasis, although the condition has a long history of misunderstandings.

-Today, a variety of modern treatments can significantly reduce the severity of the condition and even help a person achieve remission.
+Today, a variety of modern treatments can significantly reduce the severity of psoriasis and even help a person achieve remission.

 This article provides a concise overview of the long history of people’s understanding of psoriasis and its treatments.

-Through the ages, psoriasis has gone from being a feared condition to one that people can treat to control most, if not all, of their symptoms effectively.
+Through the ages, psoriasis has gone from being a feared condition to one that people can treat to effectively manage most, if not all, of their symptoms.

 Ancient Greece and Rome

-Several philosophers — both well-known and less prominent — from ancient civilizations described psoriasis-like lesions on the skin.
+Several well-known and less prominent philosophers from ancient civilizations described psoriasis-like lesions on the skin.

 In Ancient Greece, Hippocrates (460–377 B.C.E.) described inflammatory skin conditions, including psoriasis, using two words: “psora,” meaning itch, and “lopoi,” describing dry, scaly skin.

-Centuries later, in the Roman Empire, a nobleman named Cornelius Celsus (25 B.C.E.–50 C.E.) described a skin condition that affects the skin and nails.
+Centuries later, in the Roman Empire, a nobleman named Cornelius Celsus (25 B.C.E.–50 C.E.) described a skin condition affecting the skin and nails.